Got a question? It's very likely we'll have the answers below.

 No. As a B Corp, we're serious about sustainability.
-We won't provide hard copies of course materials (course notes, slides, assessment questions etc.) All of this material will be pre-loaded on your iPad.
-If you elect to bring your own device, you will be able to access and download digital copies of required documents.
+We won't provide hard copies of course materials (course notes, slides, assessment questions etc.) All of this material will be available via the student portal.

-You may swap dates with no additional fees up until 10 working days prior to commencement (presuming there is space in your preferred sessions).
-Please email your request to firstname.lastname@example.org
+You may swap courses with no additional fees up until 10 working days prior to commencement (presuming there is space in your preferred sessions).
+Please email your request to [email protected]

-It's important that you commit to attending all five days of the course - the intensive learning that occurs during these five days cannot be replaced by any other means.
+It's important that you commit to attending all tutorials of the course - the intensive learning that occurs during these tutorials cannot be replaced by any other means.
 However, if you are ill or absolutely unable to attend any part of the course, for any reason, our trainers will work with you to ensure that you have all relevant information and are able to complete all relevant competencies.

-Students will have access to an easy-to-use, purpose-built Student Portal where they can draft and lodge assessments, contact their tutor communicate with other students in their group and explore rich content relating to their studies.
+Students will have access to an easy-to-use, purpose-built Student Portal where they can watch videos, draft and lodge assessments, contact their tutor communicate with other students in their group and explore rich content relating to their studies.

-In most cases your assessor will be the same person you had as your trainer during the face-to-face learning blocks of this course.
+In most cases your assessor will be the same person you had as your tutor during the webinar portions of the course.
 Our trainers' profiles can be found here.

 Students must complete one unit assessment per month.
 Students have twelve months, from the commencement of the first day of their course, to complete all assessments.
 Extenuating circumstances can be taken into consideration but you must be prepared to stay on track in completing your assessments.
 We will support you in completing the assessments through our online portal, student webinars and tutorials and interviews with subject matter experts from the sector.